dejanu/linux/README.md

 #Processes aka tasks

-"In a basic form Linux processes can be vizualized as a running instance of a program"
+- In a basic form Linux processes can be vizualized as a running instance of a program
-"Processes can talk to other processes using Inter process communication methods (dbus) and can share data using techniques like shared memory"
+- Processes can talk to other processes using Inter process communication methods (dbus) and can share data using techniques like shared memory
+- Every process is started by a parent, except init process which is started by the linux kernel and has PID of 1

 * Foreground (interactive processes) - they are init and controlled through a terminal session aka the user has to start the proccess
 				     - to bring a process to foreground just run  ```bash fg &1```